 If you like your shopping with a dose of entertainment and amusement-park fun, visit Irvine’s Spectrum Center, where a soaring Ferris wheel, plus a carousel and kiddie train for the little ones, give you a unique way to take a break between boutiques.
 Late nights are lively here too, with cinemas, Irvine Improv Comedy Club, and quality restaurants.

 The only thing better than scoring the perfect outfit or designer shoes is to get them for a bargain price.
-That’s why shopping in the Inland Empire can be so sweet—it’s a hot bed of top-quality outlet centers filled with designer and brand name finds.
+That’s why shopping in the Inland Empire can be so sweet—it’s a hot bed of top-quality outlet centres filled with designer and brand name finds.

-Biggest of the bunch is Ontario Mills is California’s largest outlet center.
+Biggest of the bunch is Ontario Mills is California’s largest outlet centre.
 With more than 200 stores, it literally has brand names from A (Abercrombie & Fitch) to Z (Zumiez).
 Look for great deals in for clothes and shoes for men, women, and children, plus accessories, electronics, sporting goods, and home wares.
-There’s also a big selection at the Lake Elsinore Outlet Center, where you’ll find deals at stores for Nike, Gap, and Guess Armani.
+There’s also a big selection at the Lake Elsinore Outlet Centre, where you’ll find deals at stores for Nike, Gap, and Guess Armani.

 Give yourself plenty of time to stroll along this swanky strip in Palm Desert.
 First, you’ll want to see all the art.
 This roughly 1-mile strip and adjacent streets house one of the largest concentrations of art galleries anywhere in Southern California.
 As inviting as mini-museums, these galleries let you get close to art, chat with knowledgeable gallery owners and staff, and even meet the artists on during special openings and events.
 Then you’ll want to get something to eat—perhaps a juicy steak accompanied by jazz (Sullivan's Steakhouse) or oysters on the half-shell (Pacifica Seafood Restaurant) or wood-fired pizza at Sammy’s.